Invenietis/CK-Core/CK.Core/Matcher/README.md

 ```

 It's always the same piece of code to write (CodeGeneration here would be great...).
-To conclude this sample on composition, a "piece of LED strip":
+To conclude this sample on composition, a "piece of LED strip" (a pipe separated list of nullable LEDState):

 ```csharp
 /// <summary>